-- For polenta: Add polenta and vegetable broth to a saucepan and stir to combine.
+- Make the polenta: Add polenta and vegetable broth to a saucepan and stir to combine.
 Bring to a boil over high heat, then reduce heat to medium-low and cover with a lid.
 Cook about 10 minutes, stirring frequently, or until polenta is thick.
-Remove from heat, then stir in salt, pepper, and any herbs or cheese until well combined.
+Remove from heat, then stir in nutritional yeast (if using), salt, pepper, and any herbs until well combined.

-- To serve: serve braised mushrooms and carrots, and wine reduction sauce, over polenta in a bowl or on a plate.
+- Assemble the polenta and vegetables: Place polenta in a bowl or on a plate.
+Top with braised mushrooms, carrots, and the wine reduction sauce.
 Top with fresh herbs and sprinkle with salt and pepper.

 - Tools needed: large soup pot or dutch oven, environmentally-friendly cookware, knife set

-- Notes: for a flavor twist, experiment with different herbs, seasoned salts, and cooking wines
+- Recipe notes: For a flavor twist, experiment with different herbs, seasoned salts, and cooking wines

-- Leftovers and storage: store braised vegetables and polenta separately in airtight glass containers for up to four days.
+- Leftovers + storage: Store braised vegetables and polenta separately in airtight glass containers for up to four days.
 Reheat over the stove in a small pot or pan; add a bit of water or broth to polenta while heating so it is smooth.